This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-ingredients shown used to make the pasta salad
+ingredients to make shrimp and crab pasta salad.

 How to make this seafood pasta salad